belle2/basf2/mva/doc/index-01-mva.rst

 is part of the ROOT framework and provides a multitude of different methods including BDTs, NeuralNetworks, PDF estimators, ...
 Classification and Regression is supported.
 Advanced feature preprocessing like Decorrelation, PCA, Gaussianisation, ... are available.
 Each method provides a lot of configuration options.
-In my experience the methods are rather slow and there are bugs and pitfalls (e.g. TMVA crashes in case it encounters NaNs, has too few statistics, sometimes with negative weights, and other reasons).
+Often the methods are rather slow and there are bugs and pitfalls (e.g. TMVA crashes in case it encounters NaNs, has too few statistics, sometimes with negative weights, and other reasons).

 FANN
 ^^^^

 is the fast artificial neural network.
-It is used by Fernando in the Flavour Tagger and by the HLT people.
+It is used in the Flavor Tagger and by the HLT people.

 NeuroBayes
 ^^^^^^^^^^

 was the default method in Belle I and widely used for a lot of analyses.
 It provides a smart feature preprocessing, converges a lot faster and more robust than other neural network implementations.
-In addition it provides an analysis-pdf output which describes the importance of each feature.
+In addition, it provides an analysis-pdf output which describes the importance of each feature.
 However, NeuroBayes is a commercial product and is no longer supported by the company, only some minimal legacy support is available, no bug fixes, new features, ...
 Use it for comparison with Belle I results.

 Python-based
 ^^^^^^^^^^^^

 All frameworks which provide a python interface are supported e.g. XGBoost, SKLearn, Tensorflow, Theano.
-However, these methods are not installed by default, so you can only use them in your local installation by installing the frameworks using pip3.
+However, only TensorFlow and Theano are installed by default, the others you can only use in your local installation by installing them using pip3.
-It is possible to include some of these methods in the externals i.e. to ship them with basf2, but you will have to fight for this.
+It is possible to include these other methods in the externals as well i.e. to ship them with basf2, but you will have to give a good justification for this.
-So this options mainly provides a playground to test new technologies e.g. deep-learning frameworks like Tensorflow and Theano.
+In general, these options mainly provide a playground to test new technologies e.g. deep-learning frameworks like Tensorflow and Theano.

 Using the mva package
 ---------------------